About

 You can call me Ellie

-My first taste of public folklore came when I worked as a media intern at the Smithsonian Folklife Festival in 2015.
-There, I saw powerful examples of how creative traditions can empower people, connect communities, and highlight the beauty in everyday life.
-I received my Master’s degree in Folk Studies at Western Kentucky University, with a concentration in public folklore, in May 2021.
-I am currently the Assistant Director for Traditional Arts at South Arts, based in Atlanta, Georgia, where I help to facilitate South Arts’ Traditional Arts programs, including the In These Mountains initiative supporting and documenting traditional arts and cultures in Central Appalachia.
+Originally from Hampton Roads, Virginia, I received my BA in Cultural Anthropology in 2013 from the College of William & Mary in Virginia and my MA in Folk Studies from Western Kentucky University, with a concentration in public folklore, in 2021.
+From 2021-2023, I served as the Assistant Director for Traditional Arts at South Arts, based in Atlanta, Georgia, where I helped to facilitate the In These Mountains initiative supporting and documenting traditional arts and cultures in Central Appalachia.
+I have also worked and interned at the Kentucky Folklife Program, the Journal of American Folklore, the North Carolina Arts Council, and Long Island Traditions, and was a 2017-2018 Fulbright English Teaching Assistant at the University of Aveiro in Portugal.
 I’m a passionate believer in the importance of applied folklore work and the role traditional culture can play in building a more equitable world.